francofelipe21/backend-challenge-MyHotel/README.md

 To get the server running, the email.sender.timeout.seconds parameter in application.properties was modified and circular references between "EmailTemplateService" and "EmailSenderService" were removed.
 "EmailTemplateService" was modified to return information from the repository.

 ### Problem 2
 To be able to send emails to guests, the syntax of the SQL query "findEmailTemplateDataBySurveyResultId" in the "SurveyResultRepository" interface was corrected.
-Additionally, to provide a custom message of the type "Thanks guest name for answering our survey.
-Kind regards, hotel name!", the "buildMailMessage" method of "EmailTemplateService" was modified to return the previous message with the corresponding names.
+Additionally, to provide a custom message of the type "Thanks guestname for answering our survey.
+Kind regards, hotelname!", the "buildMailMessage" method of "EmailTemplateService" was modified to return the previous message with the corresponding names.

 ### Problem 3
 In the repository, the SQL query "findEmailTemplateDataBySurveyResultId" was modified so that instead of returning scoreCant, it returns scoreCount.